awsdocs/elb-network-load-balancers-user-guide/doc_source/target-group-register-targets.md

 ### Register or Deregister Targets by IP Address<a name="register-ip-addresses"></a>

-The IP addresses that you register must be from one of the following CIDR blocks:
+An IP address that you register must be from one of the following CIDR blocks:
 + The subnets of the VPC for the target group
 + 10\.0\.0\.0/8 \(RFC 1918\)
 + 100\.64\.0\.0/10 \(RFC 6598\)